mclevey/computational-social-science/README.md

 | Day 4 | Computational Network Analysis               | [4.1](notebooks/2024-GESIS-4-1-network-analysis-political-blogs.qmd), [4.2](notebooks/2024-GESIS-4-2-network-analysis-enron.qmd) | Moodle Site |
 | Day 5 | Social Simulation & Agent-based Models       | [5.1](notebooks/2024-GESIS-5-1-abms.qmd)                                                                                         | Moodle Site |
 | Day 6 | Project Work Day and Outlook                 | [6.1](notebooks/2024-GESIS-6-1-project.qmd)                                                                                      | Moodle Site |

+# Access the Course Materials (GitHub CodeSpaces)

+> **Please consult the detailed [setup guide](setup/setup-guide.md) for more information.** If you run into any problems, I'll help you get them sorted in the live sessions or on the course forums on the Moodle site.

+# Required Accounts and Software

+You will need a GitHub account to use the course materials in GitHub CodeSpaces.
+That's all you need, but you may want to download and install VS Code on your machine instead of working with VS Code in your browser.
+See the [setup guide](setup/setup-guide.md) for detailed instructions.